-Uber’s official statement: If you won’t wear a mask, don’t try to take an Uber
+Uber’s official statement: If you won’t wear a mask, don’t try to take an Uber during the pandemic

 In terms of the other request regarding the face-covering policy, over 99% of trips have no reported mask issues since implementing this policy in May.
 We take action every time we receive a complaint, including sending warnings and COVID safety education.
 We have removed repeat violators from the platform.
 (Uber to Michelle)

 The Uber executive team also provided the link that explains the company’s mask requirements during the pandemic.

 The bottom line: Uber is standing with its drivers

 It’s true that our team receives a certain number of requests for help that contain some “fibs.”
 We know that — and I think each of us has a pretty accurate shenanigans detector.
 Of course, the fact that three separate drivers reported Allen for refusing to wear a mask raised my suspicions that we weren’t getting the full story.
 Especially when I learned that two of the three cars she rode in had cameras.

 During the pandemic we’ve heard from more than a handful of consumers who don’t see the value in wearing masks.